- Zimbabwe’s 2013 constitution provides for an executive president, limited to serving a maximum of two five-year terms.

 The July 2013 elections were thus supposed to mark a new era for Zimbabwe.
 Although largely peaceful, in contrast to 2008, ZANU-PF won by a greater margin of victory than many had predicted.
 Mugabe obtained 61% of the vote in the presidential elections, ahead of Tsvangirai on 35%, while ZANU-PF secured 196 seats in the House of Assembly, well ahead of the MDC-T on 70.
 In the Senate, ZANU-PF took 37 seats to 21 for Tsvangirai’s party.
 Analysts disagree as to whether this outcome was the result of ZANU-PF adopting new strategies, the MDC losing credibility, or irregularities with the electoral roll and voting procedures.

-If, as is likely, more than two candidates stand for the presidency, then one candidate must obtain more than 50% of the vote, otherwise a second-round run-off will be held.
-Although the incumbent was never regarded as popular (indeed, he lost when standing for parliament in 2000 and 2005), since replacing Mugabe as president, Mnangagwa has been able to count on a great deal of goodwill among Zimbabweans hopeful for a new future.
+A nomination court will sit on 14 June to determine which candidates are eligible to contest the elections.
+If, as is likely, more than two individuals stand for the presidency, then one candidate must obtain more than 50% of the vote, otherwise a second-round run-off will be held.
 Given that support for Mnangagwa is concentrated in Midlands and Masvingo provinces, opposition politician David Coltart has speculated that ZANU-PF will struggle to maintain its level of support in the three Mashonaland provinces which historically backed Mugabe.
+Mnangagwa has not been aided in this task by the entrance of the National Patriotic Front, a new party supposedly backed by those loyal to Mugabe.
 Turn-out is likely to determine whether Mnangagwa can win an absolute majority in the first round and thus avoid a run-off.

-Concerns were raised that the Zimbabwe Defence Forces (ZDF) might intervene to ensure a Mnangagwa victory when Christopher Mutsvangwa, a special advisor to the president, promised that ZANU-PF “will mobilise heavily, working with the ZDF.”
+Many Zimbabweans remain concerned that the Zimbabwe Defence Forces (ZDF) will intervene to guarantee a Mnangagwa victory.
+In May 2018, Terence Mukupe, deputy finance minister, told a ruling party meeting that the military would not hand over power.
+In December 2017, Christopher Mutsvangwa, a special advisor to the president, promised that ZANU-PF “will mobilise heavily, working with the ZDF.”
 Zimbabweans will recall that Mnangagwa chaired the Joint Operations Command at the time of the 2008 elections.
 Former military officers now occupy important positions in the ruling party and government.
 Ex-ZDF Commander Constantine Chiwenga is now Vice-President of Zimbabwe and has taken responsibility for the Ministry of Defence; Lieutenant General (Retd.)
 Sibusiso Moyo serves as Minister of Foreign Affairs and International Trade, while Air Chief Marshall (Retd.)
 Perrance Shiri was appointed as Minister of Lands, Agriculture and Rural Resettlement.
 All three have joined ZANU-PF’s politburo, alongside Lieutenant General (Retd.)
 Engelbert Rugeje, who was installed as National Political Commissar.
 Dr Alex Magaisa, a legal academic, expects that “the election campaign will carry a heavy military complexion.”

 The influence of urban voters, historically more inclined to support the opposition, is also subject to distortion.
 Delimitation commissions used to fix electoral constituency boundaries prior to each election; but this is now the responsibility of the ZEC.
 Boundary delimitation is supposed to immediately follow each population census – the last of which was held in August 2012.
 However, the July 2013 elections used the 2008 boundaries, which were disputed on the grounds that urban and rural constituencies were often merged, diluting the urban vote.
 The ZEC has stated that it will not pursue a delimitation exercise prior to the 2018 elections.
 Yet peri-urban settlements have expanded significantly in the past decade.